-Patricia Buckley Ebrey, Professor Emeritus at the University of Washington, argues that we need to bring history and science together to develop a more grounded understanding of the growth of the Han Chinese ethnic group over time.
+Patricia Buckley Ebrey, professor emeritus at the University of Washington, argues that we need to bring history and science together to develop a more grounded understanding of the growth of the Han Chinese ethnic group over time.
 Ebrey looks at what the Chinese wrote about their "we group" versus foreign others from approximately 400 to 1500 and finds a tension between the Confucian culturalist view that what makes people Chinese is acting Chinese and the view that what makes people Chinese is Chinese ancestry.
-The genetic evidence from contemporary populations in the People's Republic of China (PRC) and ancient DNA from archeological sites shows that the population of Han Chinese increased by creating unfavorable conditions for indigenous peoples in the south, hence casting doubt on the Confucian culturalist story that the Han Chinese grew in size because the non-Han population "came to see the truth of the higher culture connected to Chinese textual conditions and voluntarily joined the majority."
+The genetic evidence from contemporary populations in the People's Republic of China (PRC) and ancient DNA from archeological sites shows that the population of Han Chinese increased by creating unfavorable conditions for indigenous peoples in south, hence casting doubt on the Confucian culturalist story that the Han Chinese grew in size because the non-Han population "came to see the truth of the higher culture connected to Chinese textual conditions and voluntarily joined the majority."

 Peter K. Bol, Charles H. Carswell Professor of East Asian Languages and Civilizations at Harvard University, shows that the discourse developed around the term zhong guo (中國) from the mid-eighth to the early sixteenth century was understood as one side in the binary zhong guo and yidi (夷狄; tribal peoples) rather than "China" in the contemporary sense of the word.
 The geopolitical situation, when dynasties were confronted by tribal confederations that had turned to state building, was usually seen as antagonistic rather than resolving itself into a harmonious unity based on Confucian culture.
 The sociopolitical situation, with expansion of a national elite whose claim to privilege and power was based on learning rather than family pedigree, was understood more in terms of culture and moral philosophy.
 The "international" situation required attention to ethnicity but the "domestic" examination system was open to talent regardless of ethnicity and Confucian elites defended the ideal of a universal culture open to all.

-Wang Hui, Distinguished Professor in the Department of Chinese Literature and the Department of History at Tsinghua University, identifies a similar dynamic in the Qing dynasty.
-The "foreign" Manchu rulers employed both culturally inclusive and ethnically exclusive strategies to govern a multi-ethnic, multicultural empire that spanned a vast territory.
-On the one hand, the Manchu rulers affirmed "Manchu and Han are one" and sought to legitimize "minority rule" at home by emphasizing a purely cultural understanding of government with Confucian ritual and filial piety at its base and by restoring the legitimacy of the Confucian classics and literary Chinese in the imperial examinations.
-On the other hand, they enshrined the ethnic superiority of the Manchu in various policies and established a legal system that allowed for substantial cultural pluralism in the "periphery" as a way to expand and maintain their multi-ethnic empire.
-The minority-led dynasty had to continually adjust the political structure to deal with the conflicting demands of Confucian universalism and Manchu privilege.
+Wang Hui identifies a similar dynamic in the Qing dynasty.
+On the one hand, the Manchu rulers affirmed "Manchu and Han are one" and sought to legitimize "minority rule" at home by a purely cultural understanding of government with Confucian ritual and filial piety at its base.
+On the other hand, they enshrined the ethnic superiority of the Manchu in various policies and allowed for a lot of cultural pluralism in the "periphery" as a way to expand and maintain their multi-ethnic empire.6

 These historical findings help to explain the changing meaning of "Chineseness" in different times and places and also expose the gap between the ideal of Confucian universalism and the reality of exclusion and second-class status for non-Han minority groups in China (and for Han Chinese when "outsiders" ruled China).
 But we cannot cynically conclude that the ugly reality is all there is.
-The Confucian ideal may have minimized even worse abuses and naked oppression.
-Racism was rarely held up as an ideal and may help to explain why, for example, slaves in China were never regarded as non-humans (compared to the institution of slavery in ancient Greece and Rome).7 For contemporary purposes, the work of historians reminds us of the need to be sensitive to what's feasible and what's not and how ideals can often be abused in practice.
+The Confucian ideal may have minimized even worse abuses and naked oppression.7 Racism was rarely held up as an ideal and may help to explain why, for example, slaves in China were never regarded as non-humans (compared to the institution of slavery in ancient Greece and Rome).8 For contemporary purposes, the work of historians reminds us of the need to be sensitive to what's feasible and what's not and how ideals can often be abused in practice.
 But we still need to develop an ideal that allows social critics to expose what's wrong with certain ideas of Chineseness and provides guidance for improvement for the future.
 Here's where explicit normative theorizing is necessary.

-What "Chineseness" Ought To Be
+3. What "Chineseness" Ought To Be